aouriarte/aouriarte/README.md

 </div>

 ¡Welcome to my profile!
-I'm 22 years old.
-I'm someone who is very interested in the progress of technology, so I like to share what I know and learn from others. 🫱🏼‍🫲🏼 <br/>
+I'm 23 years old.
+I'm someone who is very interested in the progress of technology, so I like to share what I know and learn with others. 🫱🏼‍🫲🏼 <br/>
 I'm constantly learning and practicing.
 I seek to create solutions to problems that may arise. <br/>
 My goal is to improve myself in all aspects of my life, striving to provide the best of myself every day! 🎯